avseoul/avseoul.github.io/portfolio-alt/README.md

 ---

-### Space Portal
+### Space Portal Effects

 ![](./assets/ezgif.com-gif-maker-7.gif) ![](./assets/ezgif.com-gif-maker-5.gif)

-*What it is?*
+### What
-Prototyping a space portal

-- Target space is capture as a cubemap and map to the portal sphere
-- The portal sphere is backface rendered to create 3D space portal illusion (3D parallax)
+Prototyping a space portal that shows another space that is captured as a cubemap and map to a backface rendered sphere to create 3D portal type of parallax.

-Implemented with Unity3D, runs on Quest 1, 2.

 ---